 Chile really is one of the most underrated countries for intrepid backpackers, it is a trekkers dream, you just need to know where to go.
-This culture packed country also has some impressive volcanoes, hot springs and world-class wine.
-Now, I’m no wine connoisseur, but when it’s cheap and tastes as good as it does here, yeah, I can appreciate a good bottle or three.
+This culture-packed country also has some impressive volcanoes, hot springs, and world-class wine.

 Chile is one long strip of awesome things to do, yet it can be surprisingly tricky to pick out a good itinerary, especially when the distances are way bigger than you may realize at first.
 Unless you have the readies to fly, you can lose huge amounts of time to travel.

-Because Chile can suck up a lot of time you need to know what you really want from it.
-Whatever you do, make sure you soak up the latin vibes, drink wine, and get to at least one National Park.
+Because Chile can suck up a lot of time, you need to know what you really want from it.
+Whatever you do, make sure you soak up the Latin vibes, drink wine, and go to at least one Chile National Park.

 Backpacking Chile 10 Day Itinerary #1: Taste of Chile

 In this Chile itinerary, we start out in the capital city of Santiago.

 Then we head on an overnight bus straight up to San Pedro De Atacama to explore the driest desert in the world.
 After Atacama, we head back down via Bahía Inglesa Beach and Ojos del Salado, the world’s highest active Volcano.

 The final stop off before looping background to Santiago is the colourful art capital known as Valparaíso.
 This is a round-route based if you need to fly in and out of Santiago – the case for many backpackers.

 If you have more time you could also fly out to Easter Island from Santiago.
 If your time is really tight, you could squeeze most of this Chile itinerary into one week.
 No matter how you use this route, it is mainly focused on making sure you get a real taste of Chile even if time isn’t on your side.